restfulapi/restful-api/README.md

 The order in which configurations are merged is significant.
 When two configurations, first and second are merged, boolean values, or single valued options that are set in the second config override the first.
 Collection or map values are combined.

 ##Declarative Marshalling of Domain classes to XML
-The plugin supports declarative marshalling of domain classes to XML with the net.hedtech.restfulapi.marshallers.xml.BasicDomainClassMarshaller and net.hedtech.restfulapi.marshallers.xml.DeclarativeDomainClassMarshaller.
+The plugin supports marshalling of domain classes to XML with the net.hedtech.restfulapi.marshallers.xml.BasicDomainClassMarshaller and net.hedtech.restfulapi.marshallers.xml.DeclarativeDomainClassMarshaller.

 The BasicDomainClassMarshaller exposes methods which can be overridden to define what fields to include, etc.  It functions similarly to the json marshalling, but produces xml output instead.
 The DeclarativeDomainClassMarshaller supports the configuration DSL.